The 30–45 y.o. Woman’s Guide to Lagos Portugal

 When I need to get some work done:

-Lagos does have several Coworking spaces for serious work time (see prices etc here), but I usually just like to grab a coffee and spend an hour or two catching up on things in a café.
-My go tos are Abigails Café (inside), Twin Fin, and Everyday People in the winter, but in summer the coworking section is full.
+Lagos does have several Coworking spaces for serious work time (see prices etc here), but I often like to grab a coffee and spend an hour or two catching up on things in a café.
+My go- tos are Abigails Café (inside), Twin Fin, and Everyday People in the winter, but in summer the coworking section can be quite full.

 Cocktails/Drinks:

-Forbidden Door A classy speak easy bar with cocktails made with precision
+Forbidden Door A classy speak easy bar with cocktails made with precision.
+You need to knock on the door and pretend that you know.

 Meeting People: